learn-co-curriculum/phase-0-css-fundamentals-lab/README.md

 ## Getting Started

-Fork and clone this lesson into your local environment.
+**Fork and clone** this lesson into your local environment.
 Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.
-Run `learn test` as you work through this assignment to see your progress.
+Run `npm test` as you work through this assignment to see your progress.

 ## Link an External CSS File